Notes on risk management

 - Cash refers to covered and uncovered short-term bank deposits.

-- Modified duration is a measure of interest rate risk, indicating how much the value of a fixed-income investment or investments changes in response to a small change in interest rates.
+- Modified duration is a measure of interest rate risk, indicating how much the value of a fixed-income investment or investments change in response to a small change in interest rates.
 For example, if the modified duration is 2 and interest rates rise by 1%, the value of fixed-income investments falls by 2%.

 - VaR figure at a certain confidence level means a loss in excess of which a loss occurs with a probability corresponding to the confidence level in question, over a target horizon.
 For example, if VaR 99% on a one-day horizon is EUR 3 million, this means there is a 1% probability the current day’s result will be worse than a loss of EUR 3 million (and a 99% probability the result will be better).

-- Expected shortfall (ES) at a certain confidence level indicates the size of the expected loss in the event that the loss exceeds the VaR-level loss for that confidence level.
+- Expected Shortfall (ES) at a certain confidence level indicates the size of the expected loss in the event that the loss exceeds the VaR-level loss for that confidence level.
 For example, with an ES of 99%, this is an average loss of 1% on risk realisation.